-- A Local Authority run service can increase competition through new market entry - Bus Service Improvement Partnerships within this model, it should be noted that a different set of competition considerations will apply; for the purposes of this model's delivery, a new set of competition law rules apply which allows operators to coordinate on service standards such as service frequencies - Local services franchising this means that an LTA tenders for the running of a service thus changing the model of operation.
-It may increase competition where new market entry happens (e.g. LTA run service) and decrease in other circumstances (e.g. franchising).
+- A Local Authority run service can increase competition by enabling new market entry - Bus Service Improvement Partnerships within this model, it should be noted that a different set of competition considerations will apply; for the purposes of this model's delivery, a new set of competition law rules apply which allows operators to coordinate on service standards such as service frequencies - Local services franchising this means that an LTA tenders for the running of a service thus changing the model of operation.
+It may increase competition where new market entry happens (for example, a LTA run service) and decrease in other circumstances (for example, franchising).